WohlSoft/Moondust-Devkit-Help/EditorUI/Menubar.md

 ![configMenu](screenshots/menus/Configuration.png)

-* **Current configuration status** - This option displaying the global configuration status window.
-You will see list of all loaded items and you can see all errors, what appeared in config loading process, what will help for find error in game config files.
+* **Current configuration status** - Open the dialog that displays the global configuration status window.
+You will see a list of all loaded items, and you can see all errors that occurred during the loading process.
-* **Reload configuration pack** - This option start to completely reload of all global configuration data without restart of editor.
+* **Reload configuration pack** - This option starts the complete reload of all global configuration data without restart of the editor.
-* **Run configure tool...** - Some configuration packs has own configure tool which can set extra properties of config pack (for example, integration config packs are using it to setup the LunaLua-SMBX directory).
+* **Run configure tool...** - Some configuration packs have their own configure tool that can change extra properties of config pack (for example, integration config packs are using it to set up the LunaLua-SMBX directory).
-* **Change configuration pack** - This option giving able to switch into another config pack
+* **Change configuration pack** - This option giving able to switch into another config pack.